-Internet is full of haunted incidents at Bhangarh Fort.
+The Internet is full of haunted incidents at Bhangarh Fort.
 You will find many Bhangarh Fort haunted videos, but I’m sure none of them are real.
 A few that I saw were not even shot in Bhangarh Fort!
 I have never encountered anyone who claims to have experienced paranormal activity at Bhangarh Fort.
-Many famous personas, actors and TV presenters also claim to have experienced haunted incidents at Bhangarh Fort.
+Many famous persons, actors, and TV presenters also claim to have experienced haunted incidents at Bhangarh Fort.
 I’m not sure how true these incidents are unless they were scientifically analyzed.
 There are many stories of deaths caused in Bhangarh Fort on the internet, I feel these are all cooked-up stories.

 Bhangarh Fort Experience

 Bhangarh Fort has no option for an overnight stay.
-The best option to stay near Bhangarh Fort is either at Alwar or Sariska.
+The best option to stay near Bhangarh Fort is either at Alwar, Jaipur or Sariska.
 There are many hotels and resorts near Sariska Tiger Reserve but most of these are expensive.
 Other options? stay at Jaipur or Dausa.
-Jaipur is well connected with wide variety of accommodation.
-Recently, a small hotel near Bhangarh Fort has come up offering limited rooms and meal option by the name Hotel Raj Palace.
+Jaipur is well connected with a wide variety of accommodation.
+Recently, a small hotel near Bhangarh Fort has come up offering few rooms along with meals by the name Hotel Raj Palace.
 Do not expect anything beyond basic.
 The only advantage one gets by staying here is extra time as you don’t have to travel to reach early or leave a little late.
 Aman group also has its ultra-luxury resort Amanbagh at Ajabgarh which is close by.